yfsun0920/DH110-2023Spring/Assignments/A01/README.md

 ## Project Idea: A Family Fitness APP
 ### Tentitive Title: FFitness+
 Inspired by my conversation with my parents, I want to design an app that help family members to create fitness plans, workout together or individually, share data and achievements.
-It can encourage family members to stay fit together and promote healthy habits.
+I would like to adopt gamefication elements to encourage family members to stay fit together and promote healthy habits.
 My dad love sports and exercise every day.
 He cares a lot about whether I exercise regularly and have rest after sitting for a long time before the computer.
 I think a family fitness app will help me to be more motivated to workout with my family and live a healthier life.